ayeshanweerasuriya/react_native_jobs/README.md

 Welcome to our React Native Expo application designed to simplify job searches through seamless API integration.
 This application offers a wide range of features, allowing users to effortlessly discover specific job details by fetching data from relevant APIs.

+# Media Folder

+Explore the application's design through screenshots and a demonstration video available in the "media" folder.
+Additionally, an APK file is provided for hands-on testing.

 ## Known Issues and Pending Components

 - **Profile Picture Component:** The profile picture component in the top right corner is currently under development.